splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 Follow the steps to install splicemachine server:

-1. Click the action button on the left bottom of the Ambari page,then click `Add Services`:
+1. Click the action button on the left bottom of the Ambari page, then click `Add Services`:

    <img src="docs/add_services.jpg" alt="Add Service" width="400" height="200">

-2. Choose `splice machine` from the `add service wizard`
+2. Choose `splice machine` from the `add service wizard`:

    <img src="docs/add_service_wizard.jpg" alt="Add Service Wizard" width="400" height="200">

 3. Choose the master machine.
 It needs to be the HBase Master machine.

 4. Choose hosts needed to install splice machine; only choose hosts that have hbase region server installed.
 Then click `next`.

    <img src="docs/choose_hosts.jpeg" alt="Choose hosts" width="400" height="200">

 5. You only need to customize properties page if you want to add [Apache Ranger Support](#enabling-ranger-for-authorization).

    <img src="docs/custom_services.jpeg" alt="Custom Services" width="400" height="200">

 6. Review all the configuration change made by aAbari and click `OK` to continue.

    <img src="docs/dependent_config.jpeg" alt="dependent_config.jpeg" width="400" height="200">

 7. Click `next` at the bottom of the page, then click `deploy`.
 Once this completes, Splice Machine is installed.

    <img src="docs/review.jpeg" alt="dependent_config.jpeg" width="400" height="200">

 8. Restart all affected services to start Splice Machine!